-The first time I went to the alps, I had no clue what to take with me to wear in the alps.
+The first time I went to the alps, I had no clue what to wear in the alps.

 When I arrived at my friend’s house in Switzerland, she was giggling about my poor choice of clothing.

 The truth is that I was well dressed for sightseeing in the city but not to spend a couple of days in the Alps.

 Thank God she lends me a suitable jacket and trouser otherwise I would be frozen for sure.

 After the fiasco, I’ve learned a little bit on how to prepare myself for the snow, what to take with me and what helps to stay cosy and warm.

 I am not an expert, but for sure I can help you with some helpful tips.

 What to wear if you are spending the day on the slopes?